The History of Our Club as it Happened

 2004/05: History is made once again as Boro play a first game in Europe, entertaining Czech Republic champions Banik Ostrava at the Riverside Stadium on September 16, running out 3-0 winners with Boro's first goal in Europe scored by Jimmy Floyd Hasselbaink.
 The job is completed in Ostrava on Thursday September 30 as James Morrison becomes the first player to score a Boro goal away from home in Europe.
 The game is drawn 1-1 meaning Boro go through to the group stages 4-1 on aggregate.
 Boro go on to reach the last 16, beating the mighty Lazio 2-0 at the Riverside along the way.

-May 2005: The season ends with Boro's highest ever Premiership finish - seventh place - and a second successive place in the UEFA Cup thanks to Mark Schwarzer's last-gasp penalty save in the 1-1 draw at Manchester City.
+May 2005: The season ends with Boro's highest ever Premiership finish - seventh place - and a second successive place in the UEFA Cup thanks to Mark Schwarzer's last-gasp penalty save in a 1-1 draw at Manchester City.

 Summer 2005: Nigeria striker Yakubu, a £7.5m signing from Portsmouth, and Austrian defender Emanuel Pogatetz join the club as Steve McClaren gears up for the campaign ahead.